-8. Chatbot: the trend in recent years is to provide users with a conversational interface based on the use of Artificial Intelligence.
-Through the chatbot, which can be included on various platforms, such as a website, users will be able to ask the simplest questions directly in a live-chat: in fact, the AI is able to resolve these requests immediately or, in more complex cases, direct them to an operator.
+8. Chatbot: the trend in recent years is to provide users with a conversational interface based on Artificial Intelligence.
+Through the chatbot, which can be included on various platforms, such as a website, users will be able to ask the simplest questions directly in a live chat: in fact, the AI is able to resolve these requests immediately or, in more complex cases, direct them to an operator.

 Adopting a help desk system can be useful for the company as it brings several advantages, both in the sphere of processes, simplifying the steps necessary to carry out activities, and in the sphere of corporate reputation, improving the efficiency of services to the end customer.